 Providing professional leadership for the school in order to develop its success and improvement, ensure high quality education for all its pupils by maintaining and improving good standards of achievement in all areas of the curriculum.

-Ensuring the safety and well-being of children in line with Safeguarding Procedures and policies are in place to support pastoral care, behaviour and discipline.
+Ensuring the safety and well-being of children in line with Safeguarding Procedures and ensuring policies are in place to support pastoral care, behaviour and discipline.

 STRATEGIC DIRECTION AND DEVELOPMENT OF THE SCHOOL